 You can back up your WhatsApp data using Google Drive and/or a local backup.
-Local backups will run automatically every day at 2am and save your database in a file on the phone itself.
+Local backups will be automatically created every day at 2am and they will be saved as a file in your phone.

 How to back up to Google Drive